 What to Look For When Buying Whiteboard Markers

-To make sure that you are using reliable whiteboard markers, here are a few things you need to keep in mind when buying:
+To make sure that you are using the best whiteboard markers, here are a few things you need to keep in mind when buying:

 Number of Colors Integrated